 Drivers must pay attention to the road and their surroundings rather than the amenities within the car.

 It is important not to multitask while driving.
-This can range from playing with the radio to checking your phone, to eating, to turning your attention to the person in the passenger seat.
+This can range from playing with the radio to checking your phone to eating to turning your attention to the person in the passenger seat.

 These activities should be reserved for when you are parked and not actively driving the vehicle.

 There are even app options available on your cell phone to help you avoid getting distracted while driving.
-Your phone will allow you to turn on a “Do Not Disturb” feature, which will silence your calls while driving and send message responses back to any contacts that message you.
+Your phone will allow you to turn on a “Do Not Disturb” feature, which will silence your calls while driving and send message responses back to any contacts who message you.

 The feature explains to contacts that you are driving and will return their text when you arrive at your destination.